microsoft/fluentui/packages/office-ui-fabric-react/src/components/MessageBar/docs/MessageBarOverview.md

-A message bar (code name: MessageBar) conveys information regarding the app or the file someone has open, such as when the file is in protected view or it failed to upload.
+A message bar (`MessageBar`) conveys information regarding the app or the file someone has open, such as when the file is in protected view or it failed to upload.
 It can also deliver non-app-specific messages about subscription renewal or expiration.